NaorBenAroya/WizardCodeAssigmentNaor/README.md

 # WizardCodeAssigmentNaor
-Assigment number 1 Jenkins with Docker compose
+assignment number 1 Jenkins with Docker compose
 Steps to make it work:

 1  for the docker compose assigment first you need to a mkdir named jenkins  --The command is mkdir jenkins